List of government agencies in DC Comics: Agency

-The Agency is a fictional organization appearing in American comic books published by DC Comics.

-The Agency was formed by Amanda Waller to serve as a small, quasi-independent branch of Task Force X. It performed global operations which were vital to the security of American interests.
+The Agency is an organization that was formed by Amanda Waller to serve as a small, quasi-independent branch of Task Force X. It performed global operations which were vital to the security of American interests.
 Valentina Vostok brought former NYPD Lieutenant Harry Stein into the Agency as an operative.
-Adrian Chase and Peacemaker were contract operatives for the Agency.
+Adrian Chase and Peacemaker are contract operatives for the Agency.

 Agency in other media

-The Agency appears in Batman: The Enemy Within.
-Led by Amanda Waller, its known members include Iman Avesta (voiced by Emily O'Brien), Vernon Blake (voiced by Christian Lanz), Mario Fernandez (voiced by Robert Clotworthy), Roger Harrison (voiced by John Eric Bentley), and an assortment of other unnamed agents (variously voiced by Mark Barbolak, John Eric Bentley, J.B.
-Blanc, Matthew Mercer, Emily O'Brien, Laura Post, Kirk Thornton, Kari Wahlgren, Debra Wilson, and Wally Wingert).
+The Agency appears in Batman: The Enemy Within, led by Amanda Waller and consisting of Iman Avesta, Vernon Blake, Mario Fernandez, Roger Harrison, and an assortment of other unnamed agents.

 A.P.E.S.

-A.P.E.S. (short for All-Purpose Enforcement Squad) is a semi-independent U.S. governmental division within the D.E.O., possessing government IDs for multiple agencies ranging from the FBI to Scotland Yard and SMERSH; an agent has described the organisation as possessing more clearance than God.
+A.P.E.S.
+(All-Purpose Enforcement Squad) is a semi-independent U.S. governmental division within the D.E.O., possessing government IDs for multiple agencies ranging from the FBI to Scotland Yard and SMERSH; an agent has described the organisation as possessing more clearance than God.
 Donald Fite, father of Anita Fite / Empress, and Ishito Maad are their most well-known operatives.
 Their main headquarters is inside Mount Rushmore.

 Argent

-Argent was the domestic branch of Task Force X. It was a sister organization to the Suicide Squad.
-Argent was led by Control and consisted mainly of former OSS (Office of Strategic Services) agents.
+Argent is the domestic branch of Task Force X and a sister organization to the Suicide Squad.
+Argent is led by Control and consisted mainly of former OSS (Office of Strategic Services) agents.
 Argent was a powerful agency during most of the Cold War.
-After confronting and killing a government official responsible for the assassination of President Kennedy, Control ordered all records of Argent destroyed and pulled the organisation undercover.
-For years, the Argent continued their work in secret, but shrunk considerably in size.
-Eventually, Control died, but his granddaughter, Anne-Marie Vere, maintained the pretense that he was still alive to keep the group operating.
-In recent times, a confrontation with the Suicide Squad exposed the deception and Argent disbanded.
-Known agents of the Argent included Control, Falcon, Fleur, Iron Munro, Phantom Lady and Anne-Marie Vere.
+After confronting and killing a government official responsible for the assassination of John F. Kennedy, Control ordered all records of Argent destroyed and pulled the organization undercover.
+For years, Argent continued work in secret, but shrunk considerably in size.
+Eventually, Control died, but his granddaughter, Anne-Marie Vere, pretended that he was still alive to keep the group operating.
+In the present day, a confrontation with the Suicide Squad exposes the deception and Argent disbands.
+Known agents of Argent include Control, Falcon, Fleur, Iron Munro, Phantom Lady, and Anne-Marie Vere.

-A.R.G.U.S.

-Advanced Research Group Uniting Super-Humans (A.R.G.U.S.) is a U.S. federal agency operating under the jurisdiction of Homeland Security.
-It is under the command of Colonel Steve Trevor and Director Amanda Waller.